 Delicata Squash and Sausage Gratin

-Delicata Squash and Sausage Gratin also has green bell pepper and cheese, and this delicious easy casserole is gluten-free and South Beach Diet Phase Two.
+Delicata Squash and Sausage Gratin also has green bell pepper and cheese, and this is a delicious easy casserole that’s gluten-free and South Beach Diet Phase Two.

 I got so excited I almost typed it in all caps, which is a blogging no-no. Delicata Squash is also lower in carbs and higher in fiber than many types of winter squash.
 Best of all, it’s absolutely delicious, and I love using it for an easier option when I’m too rushed to peel and cut up a butternut squash.